fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 #### 8.17 Listing books

-After the backend changes the list of books does not work anymore.
+After the backend changes, the list of books does not work anymore.
 Fix it.

 #### 8.18 Log in

-Adding new books and changing the birth year of an author do not work because they require user to be logged in.
+Adding new books and changing the birth year of an author do not work because they require a user to be logged in.

 Implement login functionality and fix the mutations.